cbonitz/tomcat-logfile-zipper/README.md

-# Tomcat Logfile Zip Project
+# Tomcat Logfile Zipper
-This is a simple war file made to download tomcat logfiles.
+This is a simple Java Servlet for downloading zipped tomcat logfiles.

 ## What
-* It sends a zip containing all files in `${catalina.base}/logs` to any client requesting its context path.
+* It sends a zip containing all files in `${catalina.base}/logs` to any client requesting its context path (`/logs` by default).
 * The zip file is streamed directly to the client.
 This make this program memory friendly.
 * It is built for trusted environments, i.e. performs no authentication.
 If you have secrets in your logfiles, *don't use this*